Katia Bruxvoort, PhD, MPH

 Division of Epidemiologic Research

-Dr. Katia Bruxvoort is an infectious disease epidemiologist and post-doctoral research fellow for the Department of Research & Evaluation.
+Dr. Katia Bruxvoort is an infectious disease epidemiologist.
 She is a co-investigator on several post-licensure vaccine safety and effectiveness studies (hepatitis B vaccine, shingles vaccine, influenza vaccines).
 Other current research includes understanding patterns of antimicrobial use and resistance in urinary tract infections and improving uptake and adherence to pre-exposure prophylaxis (PrEP) for HIV.
 She has broad interests in infectious disease prevention, targeted treatment, and the intersection of social needs and health.

-Before joining Kaiser Permanente Southern California in 2017, Dr. Bruxvoort worked in Tanzania as an epidemiologist with the London School of Hygiene and Tropical Medicine.
+She was a post-doctoral research fellow for the Department of Research & Evaluation from 2017 to 2021.
+Before joining Kaiser Permanente, Dr. Bruxvoort worked in Tanzania as an epidemiologist with the London School of Hygiene and Tropical Medicine.
 She led large-scale studies to evaluate the national rollout of malaria rapid diagnostic tests and tested novel interventions to improve adherence to antimalarial treatment.

 Areas of Focus